SquareBracketAssociates/Booklet-Reddit/README.md

 [travis]: https://travis-ci.org/SquareBracketAssociates/Booklet-Reddit
 [badge]: https://travis-ci.org/SquareBracketAssociates/Booklet-Reddit.svg?branch=master

-PDF can be found at: https://ci.inria.fr/pharo-contribution/view/Books/job/Booklet-Reddit/
+The result from the latest successful Travis build can be found [on Bintray (PDF)](https://dl.bintray.com/squarebracketassociates/wip/:reddit-wip.pdf).
+We also have a [CI job on Inria's Jenkins](https://ci.inria.fr/pharo-contribution/view/Books/job/Booklet-Reddit/).